Andy Warhol’s Grave Site

 Time needed: 10-15 minutes

 I’m a huge fan of pop art icon Andy Warhol.
 Besides the fact that he’s from my hometown of Pittsburgh, Warhol was a groundbreaking multimedia artist who pushed boundaries and got people talking.
 If you’re ever compelled to present me with a gift of some sort, anything Warhol-related is a great idea!

-These days, you can find “Andy Warhol’s Grave” on Google Maps, so locating the site is much easier than back when I first tried to find it.
+These days, you can find “Andy Warhol’s Grave” on Google Maps, Yelp, and pretty much everywhere else.
+Locating the site is much easier than back when I first tried to find it!